Implementing or scaling-up an option

 • Qualitative deductive (from general to particular i.e., testing theory) methods to describe a phenomenon (e.g., qualitative description, narrative approaches, documentary review of public speeches, etc.)

-B. Setting up a sustainable implementation process by identifying barriers, facilitators and implementation strategies
+B. Setting up a sustainable implementation process by identifying barriers, enablers and implementation strategies

 How can implementation be improved?